Updated Autumn 2017

 - Termly Planning, Development and Review meetings (multi agency representatives are present)

 - Behaviour Watch (our schools behaviour recording system) is monitored.

 What are the processes for parents/carers raising any concerns with school?

 At Worsley Mesnes Primary School, we operate an open door policy whereby parents/carers and visitors are welcomed into the school.
 The process for parents should be:

-- Make an appointment to discuss your concerns with the class teacher.
+- In the first instance, make an appointment to discuss your concerns with the class teacher.